ProgrammesScholarshipBlogDiagnostic TestApplyStudent Login

 Logical Reasoning carries 22-24 marks on CLAT and is one of the sections that rewards systematic practice more than innate ability.
 Since 2020, every logical reasoning question is passage-based: you are given a short argument or scenario of approximately 80-100 words and asked to identify assumptions, evaluate evidence, spot flaws in reasoning, or determine what strengthens or weakens the conclusion.
 Unlike traditional aptitude tests, CLAT does not test coding-decoding, blood relations, or syllogisms.

-This page contains five passage-based practice sets covering the core logical reasoning skills tested on CLAT: strengthening and weakening arguments, identifying assumptions, drawing analogies, evaluating cause-effect reasoning, and recognising flawed arguments.
-Each set includes a passage followed by 3-4 MCQs with correct answers highlighted.
+This page contains ten passage-based practice sets covering the core logical reasoning skills tested on CLAT: strengthening and weakening arguments, identifying assumptions, drawing analogies, evaluating cause-effect reasoning, recognising flawed arguments, identifying logical fallacies, distinguishing correlation from causation, comparing legal systems, understanding necessary and sufficient conditions, and evaluating competing evidence.
+Each set includes a passage followed by 3-5 MCQs with correct answers highlighted.
 These sets are modelled on the latest CLAT pattern and are designed to build the critical reasoning skills that top scorers rely on.

 Jump to a Set